JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/classes.rst

 for special treatment where necessary.
 A special interpolation scheme is used for integer fields for example.

-:code:`Levels` is a string providing the number of levels for the field.
-Values can be :code:`full` [default], meaning the field is stored at the mid point of each level, or :code:`half` meaning it is stored at the level edges or it can be an integer representing the dimension in the vertical.
+:code:`Levels` is a string providing the number of layers for the field.
+Values can be :code:`full` [default], meaning the field is stored at the mid point of each layer, or :code:`half` meaning it is stored at the model levels.
+Alternatively it can be an integer representing the vertical dimension.
 Surface variables would be "1".

 :code:`LongName` is a string providing the long name for the variable, typically using the standard